v6d-io/v6d/docs/notes/key-concepts/streams.rst

 Producer and consumer
 ---------------------

-We define a producer which generate some random dataframe chunks and put into the stream:
+We define a producer that generates random dataframe chunks and inserts them into the stream:

 .. code:: python
    :caption: A producer of :code:`RecordBatchStream`